 - Will my purchases for the week fit in the boot?

 During the test drive, listen and use your senses.
 Certain defects that are only noticeable when the car is in motion may come to light, especially if purchasing a used car.
-This applies in particular to the drive train, engine, suspension, but also to the exhaust system, clutch and brakes.
+This particularly applies to the drive train, engine, suspension, exhaust system, clutch and brakes.
 Drive at low and high speeds.
 Make at least one attempt to brake suddenly and accelerate to the red zone on the tachometer.
 After the drive you should not only know something about the condition of the vehicle, but also how it drives.

 Always ask for the service book

-Alternatively, skip the pain and go for rent-and-buy
+Alternatively, skip the pain and go for rent-to-buy

-This is another alternative that we haven’t talked about.
+Here’s an alternative that we haven’t talked about.
 There are a few companies in South Africa that offer this option, such as Planet42.
-The whole idea behind rent-and-buy is that you can choose a brand new car and pay a flat rate every month.
-There’s also an opportunity to buy-out the vehicle after a period of time.
-So you can skip the tedious process with old cars and instead try this method, which would take less time, as the vehicle would be both new, and you’d pay a flat monthly rate.
+The whole idea behind rent-to-buy is that you can choose a brand new car and pay a flat rate every month.
+There’s also an opportunity to buy-out the vehicle after a period.
+So, you can skip the tedious process with old cars and instead try this method, which would take less time, as the vehicle would be both new, and you’d pay a flat monthly rate.